-A. Morocco is hotter than France, and Al wants to live somewhere only if it is colder than France.
-So Al does not want to live in Morocco.

-B. Al does not like cycling.
-Rowing is like cycling, so he won't like rowing.

-C. It is too far for Al to drive to the supermarket.
-The market is closer than the supermarket, so he'll go there instead.

-D. Al does not have enough money to buy a horse.
+- A. Al cannot sleep if he drinks coffee after dinner.
+Tea contains less caffeine than coffee, but he still won't drink it. - B. Morocco is hotter than France, and Al wants to live somewhere only if it is colder than France.
+So Al does not want to live in Morocco. - C. Al does not like cycling.
+Rowing is like cycling, so he won't like rowing. - D. It is too far for Al to drive to the supermarket.
+The market is closer than the supermarket, so he'll go there instead. - E. Al does not have enough money to buy a horse.
 A motorcycle is also expensive, so he won't buy that either.

-E. Al cannot sleep if he drinks coffee after dinner.
-Tea contains less caffeine than coffee, but he still won't drink it.

-13. "A band wants to sell out their concert.
-Concerts sell out only if they are well advertised.
-The band plans on spending the largest amount ever on the concert's advertising campaign.
-So the concert will sell out."
+14. Rob amuses Peter and Sara.
+Peter amuses himself, Rob and Sara.
+Tara doesn't amuse anyone.
+Sara amuses herself, Peter and Tara.

-Which of the following is the best statement of the flaw in the argument?
+Which of the following sentences is false?